Read Existentialism with voice, context, and method in the same frame.

 - Historical setting: Give Existentialism a context precise enough to explain why the question mattered then.

-The anchors here are what Existentialism is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what Existentialism is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 - What does existentialism emphasize in philosophical thought?